PythonRSAS/pythonrsas.github.io/_posts/2022-09-22-3-Maximum-Subarray.md

 The maximum subarray is a [well-known problem](https://en.wikipedia.org/wiki/Maximum_subarray_problem) in computer science.
 We discussed its brute force and dynamic programming solutions in [Dynamic programming](https://pythonrsas.github.io/1-Dynamic-programming/#subarray-with-the-greatest-sum).
 In this post, we deep dive into this problem using [Leetcode 53.
 Maximum Subarray](https://leetcode.com/problems/maximum-subarray/) as a test example.

 Please pardon me if you find the notes messy and send me a message if you see anything that should be corrected.

+# Maximum profit from buying and selling stocks
+In Introduction to Algorithms (Cormen and others), the problem is presented as follows:
+Suppose that you been offered the opportunity to invest in the Volatile Chemical Corporation.
+Like the chemicals the company produces, the stock price of the Volatile Chemical Corporation is rather volatile.
+You are allowed to buy one unit of stock only one time and then sell it at a later date, buying and selling after the close of trading for the day.
+To compensate for this restriction, you are allowed to learn what the price of the stock will be in the future.
+Your goal is to maximize your profit.

+In order to design an algorithm with an $$O(n^2)$$ running time, we will look at the input in a slightly different way.
+We want to find a sequence of days over which the net change from the first day to the last is maximum.
+Instead of looking at the daily prices, let us instead consider the daily change in price, where the change on day i is the difference between the prices after day i - 1 and after day i.
+We now want to **find the nonempty, contiguous subarray of A whose values have the largest sum**.
+We call this contiguous subarray the **maximum subarray**.

-# Problem
+# Leetcode problem

 Problem is from [Leetcode 53.
 Maximum Subarray](https://leetcode.com/problems/maximum-subarray/).